 A temple that is said to have been opened by Kobo Daishi during the Heian period

-Officially called "Koboriyakuji Fukukoji Temple," it is said to have been founded by Kobo Daishi during the Heian period.
-Twelve statues, including the principal image of Yakushi Nyorai and the Nikko and Gakko Bodhisattvas, have been designated as Important Cultural Properties of Japan.
-Near the temple gate on the grounds is a large 1,000-year-old cypress tree that has been designated a prefectural natural monument.
-In addition, the Koboriyakuji Spring Festival is held in the spring.
+Near the temple gate on the temple grounds is a large 1,000-year-old cypress tree that has been designated a prefectural natural monument.
+The Kobori Yakushi Spring Festival is also held here in the spring.

 INFORMATION